 The more I look into it the more it seems to me like it’s just a to-do list.
 But the design will work for a beautiful routine spread as well, so we are keeping it on the list.

 I’ve been really loving minimalist Bullet Journal pages yesterday, and this one is a great example.

 I find that with the routine pages, you need to be able to clearly see what’s up, and simple spreads like this are perfect.

 Plus I want to say that it’s a great idea to have a morning routine on one side and an evening routine on the other.

 I love this morning routine – it’s so inspiring and has all my favorite things – affirmations, meditation, yoga!

-It’s such a cute page and I really like that she used brown instead of black -really adds softness to the spread.
+It’s such a cute page, and I like that she used brown instead of black – really adds softness to the spread.